ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Relative Abundance Today

-American Copper probably benefited from forest clearing and agricultural development in the 1700s and 1800s, and continued to thrive through the 1900s despite much suburban development, although it cannot survive in heavily hardscaped and landscaped areas.
+American Copper undoubtedly benefited from forest clearing and agricultural development in the 1700s and 1800s (Table 1), and continued to thrive through the 1900s despite much suburban development, although it cannot survive in heavily hardscaped and landscaped areas.

 According to MBC records, the American Copper is a Common species today, but it is not Abundant statewide to the same degree as the Cabbage White or the Clouded and Orange Sulphurs (Table 5).
 The 1986-90 MAS Atlas also termed the American Copper “Common.”
 It was found in 169 out of 723 blocks, making it seem abundant, but it was somewhat less common in the western third of the state.

-MBC reports per total butterfly trips suggest that American Copper numbers were higher between 1996 and 2000, and lower before and after that (Chart 14).
-But this result should be treated with caution, because this species is subject to localized population build-ups which in a few cases may have been over-estimated by enthusiastic observers.
+The Breed et al. (2012) list-length study of 1992-2010 MBC data showed little change in detectibility of American Copper over this time period.
+But MBC reports per total butterfly trips do show important yearly variations (Chart 14), suggesting that American Copper numbers rose between 1996 and 2000, and were lower before and afterward.
+But this result should be treated with caution, since some of the localized population build-ups reported may have been over-estimated by enthusiastic observers.
 The records since about 1994 include several large estimates made on some NABA counts.

 Chart 14.
 MBC Sightings per Trip Reports 1992-2009

-American Copper numbers are generally lower and more variable from year to year on the three Berkshire counts, and especially the Northern Berkshire count, than on mid-state counts.
-Conversely, Coppers always show up in very good numbers (100-200) on the Martha’s Vineyard NABA count, and usually in very good numbers (200-1500) on the Northern Worcester count.
+American Copper numbers are generally lower and more variable from year to year on the three Berkshire counts, and especially the Northern Berkshire count, than on mid-state and eastern counts.
+In contrast, American Coppers always show up in very good numbers (100-200) on the Martha’s Vineyard NABA count, and usually in very good numbers (200-1500) on the Northern Worcester count.

 Statewide Distribution